NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

 The javascript resources have a similar purpose -- they provide a means to manage the lifetime of an object.

-Ember and starbeam of Resources provide reactive implementations of this concept, and it makes sense for the implementations to build on top of JavaScript resources once they're shipped.
+Ember and starbeam Resources provide reactive implementations of this concept, and it may make sense for the implementations to build on top of JavaScript resources once they're shipped.